 - Add the yeast to the water in a bowl and mix, and let sit 5 minutes until bubbly.

 - In another bowl, beat first the 7 eggs, then add the olive oil, salt, pepper, and grated cheese.

 - Add the yeast mixture to the egg mixture and stir until combined.

 - Continue to add flour one cup at a time until you create a firm dough that is not too sticky.

 - Dump the dough onto a lightly floured surface, and knead by hand, folding in the diced cheese as you work the dough.

 - Knead for about 5 minutes or until the cheese has been incorporated into the dough, and the dough is smooth.

 - Lightly oil a large bowl with olive oil and let the dough rise until doubled, covered, in a warm spot.

 - Punch down the dough and form it into a ball and place it into the prepared soufflé dish.

 - Preheat oven to 375 degrees F. Cover the bread with a kitchen towel and let it rise for about 30 minutes.

-- Bake the bread for about 45 to 50 minutes (for large souffle dish), or until it reaches an internal temperature of 180 degrees F.
+- Bake the bread for about 55 minutes to an hour (for large souffle dish), or until it reaches an internal temperature of 180 degrees F.

 - Let the bread cool for 10 minutes, remove it from the baking dish and let cool to room temperature before cutting into it.